confidential-computing/governance/TAC/Meetings/2023/2023-11-16/TAC Minutes 2023-11-16.md

 * Ken Lu and Wenhui Zhang presented the [CC-API proposal](https://docs.google.com/presentation/d/13A5sjDUFgOAnu3K8xSnA96HapSnyfgTA/edit#slide=id.g2993336070d_1_5).
 * Chris Ramming asked if there were opportunities to collaborate with the Certifier Framework project.
 Ken agreed.
 Discussion ensued.
 * Repo: https://github.com/intel/confidential-cloud-native-primitives
+* Ken Lu provided the following notes via email after the meeting:
+  >* Suggestion a new name for “CC API”.
+I collected the following proposals, please vote. @Middleton, Dan Can we finalize the name by vote at the next TAC meeting?
+  >   * CC trusted API
+  >   * CC One Ring API
+  >   * CC TCG API
+  >   * More? (please free to suggest)
+  > * Show an example like “hello word” of these API usage:
+  >   * We developed POC version of [CCNP (Confidential Cloud Native Primitives)](https://github.com/intel/confidential-cloud-native-primitives) to produce these APIs for cloud native environment, please read SDK document [here](https://intel.github.io/confidential-cloud-native-primitives/).
+  >   * We also developed an [cloud native AI inference solution](https://github.com/intel/cloud-native-ai-pipeline) to demonstrate how to use these API for confidential AI usage, please refer [“How to Protect AI Models in Cloud Native Environments”](https://github.com/intel/cloud-native-ai-pipeline/blob/main/docs/How_to_Protect_AI_Models_in_Cloud_Native_Environments.md)
+  >   * For the usage of IMR (integrity measurement register) and event log, please refer the TCG official specification [“TCG PC Client Platform Firmware Profile Specification”](https://trustedcomputinggroup.org/wp-content/uploads/TCG_PCClient_PFP_r1p05_v23_pub.pdf)
+  > * Again, what our proposals are following the TCG specification on definition of TCB measurement and event log.

 ### Other Business